alexfurrow/560-Final-Project/README.md

-# 560-Final-Project
-560 Final Project - ThreadTogether - Kathy C, Alex F, BK C, Rachel S, Sandra C

-Goals:
-1) Attribute Data: extract retail clothing information (data gathered from retail websites)
-2) Attribution Tool: create app that parses text and is repeatable given new data (any new data would need to be organized to be input: descriptions, tags, other metadata

 # DSO 560 Final Project
 <font size="3"> Part 1: Product Attribution for Women's Fashion Items</font>

-- Professor Yu Chen
 - Authored by Team Yellow: Alex Furrow, Sandra Chen, Bo Kyung Cho, Kathy Chen, Rachel Sung
+- As prompted by Professor Yu Chen
 - In collaboration with ThreadTogether

+Goals:
+1) Attribute Data: extract retail clothing information (data gathered from retail websites)
+2) Attribution Tool: create app that parses text and is repeatable given new data (any new data would need to be organized to be input: descriptions, tags, other metadata

 <font size="4"><u> Outline </u> </font>